arivram/BigData_DataSets/README.md

 # BigData_DataSets
-Datasets loaded for big data classwork and assignments
+A repository for hosting large datasets relevant to big data coursework and assignments, accessible for direct import from Git